kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

   inside the container to different IDs in the host.
 In particular, mapping root inside the container to unprivileged user and group IDs in the node.
 - Increase pod to pod isolation by allowing to use non-overlapping mappings (UIDs/GIDs) whenever possible.
-IOW, if two containers runs as user X, they run as different UIDs in the node and therefore are more isolated than today.
+In other words: if two containers runs as user X, they run as different UIDs in the node and therefore are more isolated than today.
 - Allow pods to have capabilities (e.g. `CAP_SYS_ADMIN`) that are only valid in the pod (not valid in the host).
 - Benefit from the security hardening that user namespaces provide against some